Chief Executive Officer

 Scientist, Discovery Biology

-Erik has spent the last decade working at the nexus between experimental molecular/cell biology and computational functional genomics to further our understanding of transcription, chromatin biology, and epigenetics in mammalian development and disease.
-He has co-authored seven publications in journals such as Nature, Cell, and Nature Genetics using both targeted single-locus in vivo methods, as well as various high-throughput functional genomics, approaches.
-Erik graduated manga cum laude from the University of Washington with a BS in Microbiology and later attended Stanford University and received a Ph.D. in Genetics while working with Howard Hughes Medical Institute investigator Gerald Crabtree.
+Erik has spent the last decade working at the intersection between molecular/cell biology and functional genomics.
+His work combines experimental molecular and cell biology techniques, such as culture mammalian tissue culture (ES cells, fibroblasts, neural differentiation, ex vivo neurons), with analysis of ultra high-throughput sequencing of functional genomic data such as ChIP-seq, MNase-seq, ATAC-seq, and others.
+He has co-authored seven publications in journals such as Nature, Cell, and Nature Genetics.
+Erik graduated manga cum laude from the University of Washington with a BS in Microbiology and received a Ph.D. in Genetics from Stanford University while working with Howard Hughes Medical Institute investigator Gerald Crabtree.

 Andre is an expert in the analysis and integration of high-dimensional functional genomics datasets.
 He has seven years of experience and co-authored seven publications in the fields of 3D genome architecture and the control of tissue-specific gene expression.
 He received his Ph.D. in Bioinformatics at the University of Cambridge.
 Prior to joining Verge, he completed his post-doctoral training in the lab of Ben Lehner at the Centre for Genomic Regulation, where he studied the effects of chromatin on single cell stochastic gene expression.